Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Service requirement

-Licensee must perform or have performed some kind of service, either to the ruler, community or landlord.
+Property rights and obligations are allocated proportionally to one's contribution to the community.
+The land holder may have to perform or have previously performed some kind of service, either to the ruler, community or landlord.

 Appears in